 2. You never add comments or insights

 While I can't be sure of how LinkedIn thinks about sharing updates with personal comments, I can tell you from our data that posts with comments get on average 56% more clicks than those that simply share a link to an article.
 56% is a massive number, especially if you add it up over every post you share.
-It is worth taking the time to add an insightful comment and let you network know why you loved or hated the article you are posting - tell them why it's worth their time to take a look.
-I gave a talk this past week in NYC and someone in the audience asked, "Is it ok to just add a comment like, 'great article' or 'check this out!'"
+It is worth taking the time to add an insightful comment and let your network know why you loved or hated the article you are posting - tell them why it's worth their time to take a look.
+I gave a talk this past week in NYC and someone in the audience asked, "Is it ok to just add a comment like, 'great article' or 'check this out!?'"
 My response: that may be better than nothing, but the quality of your comment does matter.
 The better the comment, the more likely people will actually read the article.
 If you can come up with a comment that adds value to the discussion and shows your intelligence or expertise, all the better.

 3. You don't share enough

 According to the same statistics mentioned earlier by Buffer, if you share once each business day, 60% of your network will see at least one item you post in a month.
 If you look at this from the opposite extreme, if you only post once per month, only a tiny fraction of your network will see your posts.
 While LinkedIn hasn't revealed how they weigh infrequent posts, our internal data at Clearview Social show that LinkedIn users who post at least weekly get 4x the number of clicks per share as those who post less frequently.
 If you post the most amazing thing in the world once a month, it isn't likely to be seen by enough people to make a difference.